docurian/hello-world/README.md

 # hello-world
 This is my first repository at Github.
-I am a Mass Communication major who are interested in big data in the Web.
+I am a Mass Communication major who is interested in big data in the Web.